monodot/discochap/_posts/2020-07-23-salsoul-records-tracks.md

 Few other labels have contributed so much to disco's heritage than Salsoul Records.
 Founded in New York City in 1974, Salsoul released about 300 singles and left a significant mark on our disco heritage!

-The sibling owners of Salsoul previously [ran a ladies' lingerie factory in Florida][lingerie].
-However here are 7 amazing tracks on Salsoul Records which are far more interesting than lingerie.
+The sibling founders of Salsoul previously [ran a ladies' lingerie factory in Florida][lingerie].
+However here are seven amazing tracks on Salsoul Records which are _far_ more interesting than lingerie.

 ## First Choice - Let No Man Put Asunder

-_It's not over, between you and me_
+> I did overdubs on it, and the drums and the bass were really in your face <cite>Shep Pettibone</cite>

 This track, released in 1977, debuted on First Choice's album _Delusions_.
 The most famous version is Shep Pettibone's 8-minute mix.
 Some even say this track may have **given birth to house music itself**.
 And with a breakdown in the middle that was sampled everywhere, it's easy to see why!

-> I did overdubs on it, and the drums and the bass were really in your face -- Shep Pettibone
+_It's not over, between you and me..._

 {% include video id="jOGFSOqLycY" provider="youtube" %}

 {% include discogs release="79313" %}

-Sampled: **ABSOLUTELY EVERYWHERE**

 ## Double Exposure - Ten Per Cent